truffls/sign-in-with-apple-using-django/backend.md

         return settings.CLIENT_ID, client_secret
 ```

 A very important thing to know is, that the email address and the name are returned only the first time you make the request.
-So, if you need to test this over and over again, you need to remove your app from the authorised apps of your [AppleID account](https://appleid.apple.com) everytime.
+So, if you need to test this over and over again, you need to remove your app from the authorized apps of your [AppleID account](https://appleid.apple.com) everytime.

 ### Not using Python Social Auth?

-If you are not using Python Social Auth, you can manually create the user after the validation and the decoding of the id_token you got from Apple.
+If you are not using Python Social Auth, you can manually create the user after the validation of the user and decoding of the `id_token` you got from Apple.
 In case the uid already exists, then that's the same user, you just have to login.
 In our case Python Social Auth is doing this already :)

 ### What's next?